Pangkor Treaty of 1874: Summary of the conference

-The Chinese chiefs arrived on January 13 (Tuesday), the Hai San group was accompanied by Swettenham, while the Ghee Hins group was escorted by Pickering.
-Mantri Ngah Ibrahim arrived the next day (January 14), escorted by his lawyer R. C. Woods and his security chief T. C. Speedy.
-Raja Muda Abdullah and the Malay chiefs arrived on January 15.
-The afternoon session (circa 3:30 pm) of January 16 (Friday) was a one-to-one meeting between Mantri Ngah Ibrahim and Clarke, in which Clarke highlighted to the Mantri that the problem in Larut is a direct consequence of his vacillating policy.
-The second day of the conference (January 17) was the meeting between Clarke and the Malay chiefs, whose opinions were individually considered before the candidate for the Sultanship was decided.
-January 18 was a Saturday and no business was conducted.
-On January 19, the draft treaty was discussed with the Malay chiefs.
-The Treaty of Pangkor was officially sealed in the afternoon session of the concluding day.
-(Actually in the morning session of January 20, another agreement between Clarke and the Chinese chiefs was signed, i.e. Bond of $50,000 to Keep the Peace).
+The Chinese chiefs arrived on 13 January, the Hai San group was accompanied by Swettenham, while the Ghee Hins group was escorted by Pickering.
+Mantri Ngah Ibrahim arrived the next day, escorted by his lawyer R. C. Woods and his security chief T. C. Speedy.
+Raja Muda Abdullah and the Malay chiefs arrived on 15 January.
+The afternoon session (circa 3:30 p.m.) on 16 January was a one-to-one meeting between Mantri Ngah Ibrahim and Clarke, in which Clarke highlighted to the Mantri that the problem in Larut was a direct consequence of his vacillating policy.
+The second day of the conference (17 January) was the meeting between Clarke and the Malay chiefs, whose opinions were individually considered before the candidate for the sultanship was decided.
+18 January was a Saturday and no business was conducted.
+On 19 January the draft treaty was discussed with the Malay chiefs.
+The Treaty of Pangkor was officially sealed in the afternoon session of the concluding day (actually in the morning session of 20 January, another agreement between Clarke and the Chinese chiefs was signed, i.e. Bond of $50,000 to Keep the Peace).